ScholliYT/MGAIA-Minecraft-GDMC/README.md

 # Story Generation (LLM)

+## Regenerating texts

+Run the following command to regenerate all texts using the LLM: `poetry run python3 assignment/narrator/narrator.py`.

 ## Info
 This project was realized as the third assignment of the course Modern Game AI Algorithms at Leiden University.